 6. INFORMATION WE COLLECT WHEN YOU USE OUR WEBSITE

 a.
-When you use our website enquiry form to make an enquiry on one of the services that we offer, you may be asked to provide certain personal information about you.
+When you use our website enquiry form or call us to make an enquiry on one of the services that we offer, you may be asked to provide certain personal information about you.

 • Date of birth